“The mother crow then alights in the nest, and regurgitates the carrion into the beaks of her hungry chicks.”

 “She knows you,” I accused.

 Yellowteeth’s eyes flickered to the locked door at the base of the steps.
 He knew I could go nowhere.
-His smile persisted, the same sort of smile he’d given me when I commented on the fans in the master bedroom.
 “She’s a good girl,” he said at last.
 “Calls me up lots a’ visitors.”

 I was numb.
 He pulled free of my grip with ease.